underscoreio/shapeless-guide/src/pages/representations/products.md

  2. There is no type for 0-length tuples, which are important for representing products with 0 fields.
     We could arguably use `Unit`,
-    but we would ideally like all generic representations to have a common supertype.
+    but we ideally want all generic representations to have a sensible common supertype.
-    The least upper bound of `Unit` and `Tuple2` is `Any` so a combination of the two is not ideal.
+    The least upper bound of `Unit` and `Tuple2` is `Any` so a combination of the two is impractical.

 For these reasons, shapeless uses a different generic encoding for product types called *heterogeneous lists* or `HLists`[^hlist-name].